TanzeelSyed/DAA-168-Fall-2020/Phase_1/Readme.md

 ## Phase_1 N-Queen Solution by Recursive Backtracking Solutions ##
    # Recursive Backtracking Solutions Algorithm Analysis ##

+   Backtracking alogrithm is a technique which is used in order to recursively solve problems by attempting to construct a solution progressively, one part at a time, and clearing solution that doesn't succeed to satisfy the limits of the problem at any point of time.

 ## Time Complexity ##